SagarSDagdu/SDDownloadManager/README.md

     - If the download was successful, `fileUrl` represents the URL of the file.
 The file can be accessed using this url.
     - If the download was unsuccessful, `error` represents the error that occured in the downloading process.

+#### Calling this method

+    SDDownloadManager.shared.downloadFile( /*Params */)

 #### return

 - The method returns a key which is unique to that download call.
 Ideally, this key can be used later for cancelling the download or altering the progress block of a specific download.  ***If a download with the speicied urlrequest already exists, this method returns `nil`.***

+### Downloading files in background

+The parameter `shouldDownloadInBackground` decides whether the download should occur using a background session.

+    SDDownloadManager.shared.showLocalNotificationOnBackgroundDownloadDone = true //Set this if you want to issue a local notification when all the background downloads complete.
+    SDDownloadManager.shared.localNotificationText = "All background downloads complete" //Text for the local notification let downloadKey = SDDownloadManager.shared.downloadFile(withRequest: request, inDirectory: directoryName, withName: directoryName, shouldDownloadInBackground: true, onProgress: { (progress) in let percentage = String(format: "%.1f %", (progress * 100))
+            debugPrint("Background progress : \(percentage)")
+        }) { [weak self] (error, url) in if let error = error {
+                print("Error is \(error as NSError)")
+            } else {
+                if let url = url {
+                    print("Downloaded file's url is \(url.path)")
+                }
+            }
+        }

 ### Checking for current downloads